Acidmanic/Meadow/Readme.md

  1. ```InsertSpRequest<TModel>```
            Inserts an Entity Of type TModel, Into the database.
-It expects the corresponding procedure (which you would write in build-up scripts) to return newly inserted model.
+It expects the corresponding procedure (which you would write in build-up scripts) to (a) have one input parameter corresponding to each effectively-primitive [^1] property of TModel.
+(Except for the Id Parameter)
+             (b) return newly inserted model.
  2. ```UpdateSpRequest<TModel>```
         Updates an Entity Of Type TEntity then returns the updated value.
-Therefore it also expects your stored-procedure, to return updated value at the end of the procedure.
+Therefore it also
+        expects your stored-procedure, to
+         (a) have one input parameter corresponding to each effectively-primitive property of TModel.
+(Except for the Id Parameter)
+         (b) return newly inserted model.
  3. ```ReadAllSpRequest<TModel>```
         Reads all records of type TModel.
 If you pass 'True' for the constructor argument: __fullTree__, then this request expects your procedure to return all fields from all other tables (joined), so